virgesmith/pico-crypto-key/README.md

 - the private key is only initialised once a correct pin has been entered, and is a sha256 hash of the (salted) unique device id of the pico.
 So no two devices should have the same key.
 - the private key never leaves the device and is stored only in volatile memory.

-NB This app can be installed on a Pico W and will work, with the exception of the onboard LED - to make this work requires the wifi drivers to be compiled into the project.
+NB This has been tested on both Pico and Pico W boards.
+The latter requires a bit of extra work for the onboard LED to work.

-## Update v1.2.0
+## Update v1.2

 The device pin is now configurable.
 See [PIN protection](#pin-protection) and the [change pin](#change-pin) example.

-## Update v1.1.0
+## Update v1.1

 The device now uses USB CDC rather than serial to communicate with the host which allows much faster bitrates and avoids the need to encode binary data.
 Performance is improved, but varies considerably by task (results are for a 1000kB input):